 As a keynote speaker, I have had the privilege to work with some of the largest, and most respected, companies in the world.
 From global, top management conferences to client events, and internal conferences.
 From industry associations, NGO’s, governments, small companies and big ones.
 I have worked with clients in virtually all industries, from aluminium and beer, to accounting and real-estate.

 Twice I restarted my speaking career from scratch - when I moved to China in 2005 and when I relocated to Singapore in 2008, where I have had my base since then and where I now live with my three, adorable, young children and my amazing wife Elaine.

 In 2008 I decided to become a truly, global speaker.
-And since then I have been invited to speak in between 20-35 countries - per year! - and at the same time had at least 3 months off, per year, with my family that we spend on our private island in Sweden or in our home in Singapore.
+Since then, I have been invited to speak in between 20-35 countries - per year! - and at the same time had at least 3 months off, per year, with my family that we spend on our private island in Sweden or in our home in Singapore.
 My message has reached more than 1,000,000 from the stage.
-I have interviewed some of the most respected CEO’s in the world, as well as some of the poorest people on the planet for my research - research that has taken me from the desserts of Oman to the innovation labs in Silicon Valley.
+I have interviewed some of the most respected CEO’s in the world, as well as some of the poverty-stricken people on the planet for my research - research that has taken me from the deserts of Oman to the innovation labs in Silicon Valley.
 I have learned from respected Japanese sushi masters, famous car designers, some of the top CMO’s and CHRO's of the world as well as flamenco dancers in Spain, paper artists in Thailand, musicians in Holland and heads of innovation around the world, just to give a few examples.
-I am convinced that we can learn more creativity in so many places.
+I am convinced that we can witness and learn immense creativity in so many places.

 I am The Creativity Explorer.
 I explore the world of creativity.